milopms/itasecoin/doc/README.md

 ### OS X

-Drag Itasecoin-Core to your applications folder, and then run Itasecoin-Core.
+Drag Itasecore to your applications folder, and then run Itasecore.

 ### Need Help?

-* See the documentation at the [Itasecoin Wiki](https://itasecoin.info/) for help and more information.
+* See the documentation at the [Itasecoin Wiki](https://itasecoin.com/faq) for help and more information.
-* Ask for help on [#itasecoin](http://webchat.freenode.net?channels=itasecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=itasecoin).
-* Ask for help on the [ItasecoinTalk](https://itasecointalk.io/) forums.
+* Ask for help on the [Itasecoin Reddit](https://reddit.com/r/itasecoin).

 Building
 ---------------------